 - If the vein color is changing.
 Seek medical help if your vein color changes from blue to a darker blue, purple, or even green as this can mean you are suffering venous insufficiency.

 - If your blue veins are accompanied by ulcers.
-Blue veins in your legs coupled with ulcers are a sign of vein disease.
+Blue veins in your legs and ulcers are signs of vein disease.

 - If the vein hurts.
 If your blue vein begins to hurt, it’s best to call a doctor.

 Although everyone has blue veins, very visible bulging blue veins may indicate vein disease.
 This is not something to take lightly as vein disease can lead to serious complications and even death.
 Keep an eye out for unusual veins and symptoms, such as:

 - Swelling in legs and ankles